Lessons to Improve Our Walk With God

 - Don’t get anxious while you are waiting on God.
 Don’t allow your impatience to cause you to walk into danger.
 Philippians 4:6

-- Humble yourself and allow him to direct your steps.
-Proverbs 3:5-6
+- Humble yourself as you walk with God and allow Him to direct your steps.

 - When you find yourself sidetracked, take your eyes off of people and look to HIM for direction.
 Hebrews 12:2